-The Europa 2 is a 516 passenger all suites ship with dedicated facilities for children across three different age groups: Knopf Club for ages 2-3; Kids’ Club for ages 4 to 10; and Teens’ Club for ages 11 to 15.
+The Europa 2 is a 516 passenger all suites ship with dedicated facilities for children across 3 different age groups.
+There’s the Knopf Club for ages 2-3, the Kids’ Club for ages 4 to 10, and the Teens’ Club for ages 11 to 15.

 These different facilities provide a range of age-appropriate activities such as a ball pit and sensory wall, creative studio workshop, science lab, climbing wall, gaming consoles, karaoke, and a teen lounge.